SEARCH

 Clematis are not tough plants.
 When green, the stems are fragile and vulnerable to bending and breakage.

-This can be a big problem if you get the plant established and then decide to add trellis.
+This can be a big problem if you get the plant established and then decide to add trellis later.

 Those tiny tendrils will have already wrapped themselves around whatever is available and the stems may be intertwined.

-Do yourself a favor and start with the trellis, get the plant in the ground, and check on your baby frequently, adding twine as needed to guide its growth.
+Do yourself a favor and start with the trellis first, get the plant in the ground, and check on your baby frequently, adding twine or other supports as needed to guide its growth.

 4Visit Your Clematis Daily